soundcloud/Axt/README.md

   → show_more label="Show more" value=false action
 ```

-If you interact with the view in the simulator, a new view hierarchy will be printed in the console any time it changes.
+If you interact with the view, a new view hierarchy will be printed in the console any time it changes.

 ### Check for a value

-We can check the value of a toggle.
+We can also check the value of a toggles in a test.

 ```swift
 func testValue() async {